tmacster/usp9x-project-scripts/README.md

-# usp9x-project-codes
+# usp9x-project-scripts
-R codes for analyzing Illumina RNA-seq and ChIP-seq data.
+R files used for analyzing and graphing data from RNA-seq and ChIP-seq experiments.